DigiFors/Wazuh4J/readme.md

 # Wazuh4j
-This repository contains everything necessary for 1) importing 2) visualizing and 3) analysing the wazuh rule set.
+This repository contains everything necessary for importing, visualizing and analysing the wazuh rule set.

 ## Neo4j
 The engine of this project is neo4j.
 It is a graph database perfectly tailored to this problem.